7 types of Artificial Intelligence

 Self-awareness

-But Harrison Ford and Ryan Gosling won’t be hunting down replicants in a Blade Runner dystopia just yet.
-We simply don’t have the technology currently.
-But Artificial Superintelligence will surely power the hardware and algorithms when they are developed.
+However, we are not yet approaching a Blade Runner scenario.
+We simply don’t possess the current technology.
+But Artificial Superintelligence will power the hardware and algorithms when they are developed, representing both extraordinary potential and profound responsibility.

 Summary

-It is not entirely implausible to consider there might be more types of AI that will soon be developed in partnership with advanced AI.
-As we continue to push the capabilities of this powerful technology, only time will tell if we are destined for singularity – or whatever comes after.
+It is entirely plausible to consider that additional AI types will emerge through advanced AI partnerships.
+As we continue expanding the capabilities of this transformative technology, only time will reveal whether we are destined for singularity – or something even more extraordinary: true human-AI collaboration that amplifies our collective potential.

 Mario Grunitz